 A Defining Year

 At the same time, global market shifts have made leaders realise that retention isn’t just about salary.
 It’s about building cultures of purpose, growth, and innovation.
-That awareness has increased the demand for programmes like mine, where human connection is as important as business performance.
+That awareness has increased the demand for programmes like hers, where human connection is as important as business performance.

-We’ve strengthened relationships with existing clients, launched new leadership programmes in the UAE, and created more opportunities for leaders to exchange ideas through initiatives like the Diverse Business and Tech Summit, targeted implementation sessions, and corporate masterclasses.
+Michelle has strengthened relationships with existing clients, launched new leadership programmes in the UAE, and created more opportunities for leaders to exchange ideas through initiatives like the Diverse Business and Tech Summit, targeted implementation sessions, and corporate masterclasses.

 Advice for Entrepreneurs

-Start with clarity.
+Michelle’s advice for entrepreneurs is to start with clarity.
 Be crystal clear on who you serve, the problem you solve, and why it matters.
 Too often, entrepreneurs operate in silos, assuming everyone wants what they offer.
 In reality, companies invest when a solution saves money, makes money, saves time, or moves a key initiative forward.

 Conclusion: Where Talent Thrives